glae/blog/_posts/2019-11-06-most-used-shortcuts.md

 ## Versioning

-I always am using versioning systems (git or SVN), these two shortcuts are the best:
+I always use versioning systems (git or SVN), these two shortcuts are the best:

 - Update a project: `Ctrl+T` ⓲
 - Commit changes: `Ctrl+K` ⓳ ("Kommit")

 ## One last word

-I used to use plugin to learn shortcuts as [Key Promoter](https://plugins.jetbrains.com/plugin/9792-key-promoter-x).
-The [editor's page](https://www.jetbrains.com/help/idea/mastering-keyboard-shortcuts.html) is just straightforward.
-A cheat sheet is a nice tool too.
+There is a plugin to learn shortcuts: [Key Promoter](https://plugins.jetbrains.com/plugin/9792-key-promoter-x).
+The [JetBrains' manual shortcuts page](https://www.jetbrains.com/help/idea/mastering-keyboard-shortcuts.html) is also very clear.
+A paper cheat sheet is a nice tool too.

 I save a lot of time by refactoring efficiently, which is saving money, because I get paid to develop.
 I am then able to focus on the core interesting stuff: building and designing software.